ergoplatform/oracle-core/README.md

 ```sh
 git clone git@github.com:ergoplatform/oracle-core.git
 ```
-2. Enter into the adapter's script folder:
+2. Enter into the connector's script folder:
 ```sh
 cd oracle-core/scripts/erg-usd-oracle
 ```
-3. Run the prepare script which will automatically compile the oracle core and the adapter for you:
+3. Run the prepare script which will automatically compile the oracle core and the connector for you:
 ```sh
 sh prepare-erg-usd-oracle.sh
 ```